Keep the source nearby

 Design-drift workflow

 AI can make a kitchen render more polished while quietly changing the design itself.
 The answer is not to avoid AI completely.
-It is to keep the source design visible, review structure before style, and only approve renders that still match the agreed room.
+It is to keep the source design visible, let ARQ automatically check for possible drift, and only approve a render when it is suitable for the client.

 Do not let a polished image drift into a client deck without a visible review decision.